How To Potty Train Your Toddler Quickly – WITHOUT Losing Your Mind

 (No great or gross detail about bodily fluids in this post, I promise).

-Focus on the destination, not the journey: No more nappies!
+- Focus on the destination, not the journey when it comes to potty training: No more nappies!
 It’s so much easier than remembering to buy nappies, cursing yourself when you’ve forgotten to buy nappies, washing the disposable nappies, changing nappies and so on.
 It’s SO MUCH EASIER when it’s done so just think about how good it’ll be when it’s done, however long that takes or however quickly it seems that all the other children do it and so on.
 Stock up on wine (unless you’re pregnant), stock up on pants, do lots of deep breathing and, yep, stock up on wine.

 * No smirking at the back there, people.